A calendar is a system of organizing units of time for the purpose of reckoning time over extended periods.

 Principal Lunar Calendars:

 The Islamic Calendar is a purely lunar calendar in which months correspond to the lunar phase cycle.
 Thus the twelve months of the Islamic Calendar systematically shift with respect to the months of the international civil calendar.
 The cycle of twelve months regresses through the seasons over a period of about 33 years.
 For religious purposes, Muslims begin each month with the first visibility of the lunar crescent after conjunction.
-For civil purposes a tabulated calendar that approximates the lunar phase cycle is often used.
+For civil purposes, a tabulated calendar that approximates the lunar phase cycle is often used, which is discussed further in our Islamic Calendar page with projected dates for the beginning of the year and Ramadan.

 The astronomical date and time of each New Moon can be computed exactly; however, the time an observer first sees that young Moon cannot be computed exactly.
-The time the Moon first becomes visible after the New Moon depends on many factors.
-The various effects are the geometry of the Sun, Moon, and natural horizon; the width and surface brightness of the crescent; the absorption of the Moon's light and the scattering of the Sun's light in the Earth's atmosphere; and the physiology of human vision.
-These things all change very rapidly.
-Our information page on Crescent Moon Visibility and the Islamic Calendar includes information on the difficulties associated with visual sightings of the crescent Moon.
+The Crescent Moon Visibility page discusses the difficulties associated with visual sightings of the young Moon.
 Her Majesty's Nautical Almanac Office computes the time of New Moon and provides information sheets that give the date of earliest visibility of the new crescent Moon for each lunar month for a selection of cities in the UK and around the world.

 The National Calendar of India is a formalized luni-solar calendar in which leap years coincide with those of the Gregorian calendar.
 The Gregorian Calendar is used for administrative purposes.
 The Indian religious calendars require calculations of the motions of the Sun and Moon.
 Tabulations of the religious holidays are prepared by the India Meteorological Department and published annually in The Indian Astronomical Ephemeris.
 Many local variations exist.